-It is recommended to feed a small amount in the morning and at night.
-These pigs eat both grass and feed very well.
+Idaho Pasture Pigs eat grass very well, but their bodies require some grains and minerals as well.
 Supplementing with a small amount of grain is the best way to ensure they get the necessary minerals they need in their diet.
 When your soil is deficient in a certain mineral or minerals, then the grass they are eating will also be missing those minerals.
+Feeding traditional pig feed is not going to get the necessary minerals into your pigs' diet because that feed is formulatd for free-choice feeding and it is recommended to hand feed IPP.

-It is recommended to give each of the piglets about a 1/2 of a pound of feed both morning and night at weaning and increase the amount based on growth rate until about three months when they should be getting the adult amounts.
+At weaning, piglets should be getting about a 1⁄2 of a pound of feed both morning and night.
+All piglets go through growth spurts periodically and increasing their feed at that time is necessary.
+At about three months old they should be getting the adult ration.

 Recommended feeding for full grown (non-lactating) sows and boars is a half of a scoop (about one pound) both morning and night during the growing seasons when there is ample grass.
-It is recommended to increase the feed for adult pigs to about a whole scoop (2 pounds) both morning and night in the middle of winter or during the cold nongrowing season when when they don't have grass growing.
-The IPP's enjoy certain hay.
-Their favorite seems to be a soft grass hay or alfalfa hay.
-Supplementing their diet with hay when the grass isn't growing and it is really cold out will give additional nutrition and benefit the pig's health.
-All of the piglets go through growth spurts periodically and increasing their feed is necessary at that time.
-By the time they are 3 months old, they should be fed the same as the adult pigs.
-The Idaho Pasture Pigs can live outside all year long.
-Having a good shelter, such an A-frame house, is the best way to ensure they stay warm during the winter months and to provide them with shade in the warm months.
-Straw is recommended for bedding as it provides loft and warmth during cold months as well as during farrowing.
+It is recommended to increase the feed for adult pigs to about a whole scoop (2 pounds) both morning and night during the non-growing season when when grass isn't growing.

+IPP do enjoy certain hay and their favorite seems to be a soft grass hay or alfalfa hay.
+Supplementing their diet with hay when the grass isn't growing will give additional nutrition and benefit the pig's overall health.

+The type of grains used in the feed will vary based on what is readily available in your area and that is absolutely fine.
+Keeping the protein level at 18 - 20% is highly rcommended as well as getting a quality mineral that has ALL of the necessary minerals/vitamins your IPP need.
+NexGen 2090 from Kent is just one good example.

+www.idahopasturepigregistry.com